priyanshu0503/Cheeseburger-Production/README.md

 ****************************************************************************
 How to compile:
-I used C compiler GCC to compile and run the multithreaded program. gcc -pthread main.c producer.c -o cheeseburger_production
+I used C compiler GCC to compile and run the multithreaded program.<br>

 ****************************************************************************
-How to run:
+How to run:<br>
-./cheeseburger_production
+./cheeseburger_production<br>
 The program will prompt you to enter the number of burgers you want to produce.